viswasai11/Capstone-Project-NYC-Green-Taxi-/README.md

 ### Competition Description:
 Ask aIf "Total_amount" is the predicted variable, you can use the other variables in the dataset to make predictions about the total amount charged to passengers for each trip.
 The specific objectives you can pursue using "Total_amount" as the target variable .<br>

-With 17 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.<br>

 ### File descriptions
 **train.parquet** - green_tripdata_2023-05.parquet.<br>